 Meet the institute’s providers and business leaders, interact with clinical and operational representatives from leading institutions across the country and learn how to create your own value-based health care models.

-Earn continuing medical education credit while learning how to put the concept of value-based care into practice.
+Attend a session below and earn continuing medical education credit while learning how to put the concept of value-based care into practice.

 The agenda is subject to change based on facilitator availability.

 - What Is Value-Based Health Care? — Kevin Bozic, M.D., MBA

 - A Deeper Dive Into Value-Based Health Care — Elizabeth Teisberg, Ph.D., of the Value Institute for Health and Care